dwleonhardt/shhhhhh/ipfs/README.md

 [Resources](#resources)

 ## What is IPFS?
 The Interplanetary File System, or IPFS, is a protocol for file storage.
-Asymmetric encryption may be added, then files are hashed and stored.
-In this way, files may be kept and shared anonymously.
+Files are hashed before storage, with the optional addition of asymmetric encryption.
+In this way, files may be stored on a peer-to-peer network and shared securely.

 ## Basic Setup
-1. Clone down this repo and `cd research/ipfs`
+1. Clone down this repo and run `cd research/ipfs`.
 1.

 ## Storing an Encrypted Document